coryan/coryan.github.io/_posts/2015-08-19-is-hosted-continous-integration-suitable-for-c++.md

 ---
-title: Hosted Continous Integration: Suitable for C++?
+title: Is Hosted Continous Integration Suitable for C++?
 layout: post
 ---